G

 Exercise

 This breed is active and needs plenty of exercise.
 If you aren’t prepared for daily walks as well as time to romp and play, this isn’t the dog for you.
-A fenced yard does not provide the stimulation this breed needs, they are people-oriented and need training and playtime, as well as exercise, every day.
-Without enough activity, the breed tends toward destructive behavior, such as chewing, barking, and digging.
+A fenced yard does not provide the stimulation this breed needs; they are people-oriented and need training and playtime, as well as exercise, every day.
+Without enough activity, the breed tends toward destructive behaviors, such as chewing, barking, and digging.

 Belgian shepherd/sheepdog

-Groenendaels need plenty of exercise on a daily basis.
+Groenendaels need plenty of exercise daily.

 Puppies